NeodymiumOre/ComplexWaveletFilter/README.md

 python3 ComplexWaveletFilter.py
 ```

 A window will popup to select the directory containing .tif files with calibrated and unfiltered phasor coordiantes (G.tif and S.tif) as well as an intensity image (intensity.tif).
-A sample dataset is provided.
-If using the sample dataset, unzip sample_data.zip and select the directory sample_data.
+A sample dataset is provided.If using the sample dataset, unzip sample_data.zip and select the directory sample_data.

-Next, enter the harmonic used for the phasor transformation
+Next, enter the harmonic used for the phasor transformation.
+The sample dataset provided was transformed using a harmonic of 1.

-Next, enter the expected lifetime of the fluoraphore being imaged
+Next, enter the expected lifetime of the fluoraphore being imaged. mNeonGreen is the fluorophore used for the sample dataset, which has an expected lifetime of 3.1ns

-Last, enter the desired levels of filtering
+Last, enter the desired levels of filtering.
+Wavelet filtered phasor plots from Fahim and Marcus et al. JCB 2024 use 9 filtering levels.

 ### Dependencies
 The following Python packages are required and are listed in the `requirements.txt` file: